-What started as a dream shared by two Aspen ski patrollers has evolved into the biggest single entity in the ski industry–Vail Resorts.
+What started as a dream shared by two Aspen ski patrollers has transformed over the course of half century into one of the one of the biggest market forces the ski industry–Vail Resorts.

-The year was 1962 and Pete Seibert and Earl Eaton had their minds set on creating the “next great ski mountain.”
-Having grown up in the Vail Valley, Eaton knew he had something special in his backyard.
-He started by building the initial lifts while his partner, Seibert searched for investors.
-Fast forward 55 years and Vail Resorts announces the acquisition of Stowe Mountain Resort, making the Vermont ski area the 16th resort on the industry giant’s roster.
+But how did we get here?
+The story of Vail Resorts starts in 1962 when Pete Seibert and Earl Eaton set their minds on creating the “next great ski mountain.”
+Having grown up in the Vail Valley, Eaton knew there was something special in his backyard and started building the initial lifts while his partner, Seibert searched for investors.
+Fast forward 56 years and Vail Resorts announces the acquisition of Stevens Pass and 4 others in a single year.

 Which begs the question, “how did we get here?”

-How did Vail Resorts usurp entities like Intrawest, Powdr Corp, and others to get to the top of the ski resort operator heap?
-The answer is as simple as their investment strategy is genius– Growth.
+How did Vail Resorts usurp entities like Intrawest, Powdr Corp, and others to top the ski resort operator heap?
+The answer is as simple as their investment strategy is genius– growth, fast and cheap.
 Buy up the market share, offer a season pass that undercuts the rest, and force upfront sales before a snow flake hits the ground.
 Pure.
 Genius.

 The History of Vail Resorts [1962-2017]